-It allows you to reach prospects with very targeted strategy and increase the ROI of your marketing efforts without a large upfront investment or overhead.
+It allows you to reach prospects with a very targeted strategy and increase the ROI of your marketing efforts without a large upfront investment or overhead.

-In addition, content marketing is very scalable so you can start small and grow your team as the business gains traction.
+In addition, content marketing is very scalable, so you can start small and grow your team as the business gains traction.

 Even if you haven’t thought much about this marketing methodology, you have probably come across strategies in which content plays an important role.

 For example, search engine marketing, email marketing, inbound marketing, account-based marketing, and social media marketing all rely on sharing and promoting relevant and useful content to drive traffic and generate sales.